ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 ### Creating a Message

-It is necessary to retrieve the `seqno` (sequence number) of our wallet smart contract.
-To accomplish this, a `Client` is created which will be used to send a request to run the Get method "seqno" of our wallet.
-It is also necessary to add a seed phrase (which you saved during creating a wallet [here](#--external-and-internal-messages)) to sign our message via the following steps:
+We need to create a ' Client ' to retrieve our wallet smart contract's `seqno` (sequence number).
+This client will send a request to execute the Get method `seqno` on our wallet.
+Additionally, we must include the seed phrase (saved during wallet creation [here](#--external-and-internal-messages)) to sign our message.
+Follow these steps to proceed:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">